 Financial support will be provided for students enrolled in the one-year course-based program.
 The current minimum level of funding is approximately $14,000 for the academic year September 1 – August 31.
 There is no guarantee that the stipend will remain at this level in future years.

-We advise qualified students (those who are Canadian citizens and permanent residents with averages of at least 80%/3.7GPA in their last two years of study) to apply for SSHRC master’s scholarships in the fall prior to submitting their applications to the DEVS MA Program (SSHRC deadline is normally in November).
-We also advise you to apply for OGS funding as part of your application (deadline January 31).
+We advise qualified students (those who are Canadian citizens and permanent residents with averages of at least A-/ 80%/3.7GPA in their last two years of study) to apply for SSHRC master’s scholarships in the fall prior to submitting their applications to the DEVS MA Program (the SSHRC deadline is normally in December 1).
+We also advise you to apply for OGS fundingas part of your application (deadline January 31).

 For students converting to the research-based option, the Department will endeavour to provide funding for the second year, but cannot guarantee second-year funding.
 Students are encouraged to prepare early in the fall for their application to convert to the thesis option, and to apply for external scholarships (e.g. SSHRC) at this time.
 Eligible continuing students are also encouraged to apply for OGS scholarships in January, at the time of submitting their application for the thesis option.